Rock Art Afterlife Sun Journey

 Fig.1 On left, Ra the Egyptian sun god leads the ship, day and night.
 The left ship carries the sun, and the right boat is riding toward the sky full of stars.
 On the right, Apophis the coiled snake attacks Pharoh ship sailing at night in the underworld

-Ship Rock Art, Negev Desert
+Ship Rock Art, Symbolic Interpretation

 The rock art in Fig.2 showcases a depiction of two upside-down ships, a night ship, and a day ship, The Book of the Dead descibes the meaning of boat pair: Chapter 151: 'Your right eye is the night lightning of the sun boat; your left eye is the daily lightning of the sun boat' symbolizing a journey through the underworld.
 The wiggling snake, which is seen interfering with the sun’s journey, is a significant aspect of the myth.
 The snake attacks the large ship that carries the sun while simultaneously towing the small ship in their passage through the underworld.